Suffering a traumatic brain injury can have lifelong consequences, including the potential for serious physical and mental disability.

-There are various types of injury to the brain including: hypoxic and anoxic brain injury, diffuse axonal injury and coup and contrecoup injuries.
+There are various types of injury to the brain including hypoxic and anoxic brain injury, diffuse axonal injury and coup and contrecoup injuries.
 A hypoxic brain injury is when the brain receives too little oxygen and an anoxic brain injury is where the brain receives no oxygen, potentially causing permanent brain damage.
 A diffuse axonal injury is a traumatic brain injury that occurs when the brain moves rapidly within the skull causing damage to the nerve connections surrounding the brain.
-Similarly, a ‘coup’ and ‘countrecoup’ injury refers to one site of impact on the brain and the opposite secondary site of impact on a brain, following a traumatic brain injury where the head and brain moves violently back and forth.
+Similarly, a ‘coup’ and ‘contrecoup’ injury refers to one site of impact on the brain and the opposite secondary site of impact on a brain, following a traumatic brain injury where the head and brain moves violently back and forth.

 Frequently Asked Questions

-Our specialist head and brain injury solicitors have lots of experience helping people with traumatic brain injuries get the maximum compensation they deserve.
+Our specialist brain and head injury solicitors have lots of experience helping people with traumatic brain injuries get the maximum compensation they deserve.
 We can help even if your case is very complex, the effects of your brain or head injury are more serious and life-changing than was originally thought or you are unhappy with the advice or service you’ve had from another law firm.

 Yes.
 The general rule is that you have three years from the date of the injury or the date when you realised your injury may have been caused by someone else’s mistake or negligence.

 If you are claiming on behalf of a child, you can claim at any time until the child turns 18.
-When the child turns 18 they can make their own claim but the three year time limit will then apply and they will have until their 21st birthday to claim themselves.
+When the child turns 18, they can make their own claim but the three-year time limit will then apply and they will have until their 21st birthday to claim themselves.

 There are exceptions to this rule.
 For example, there is no time limit for people who don’t have the mental capacity to make legal decisions and different time limits apply for some injuries or illnesses sustained abroad.